Skip to content

 Carol Edwards photo

 Carol Edwards is a Senior Lecturer within the Law School.
 She joined the OU as an Associate Lecturer in 2015 and became a Student Experience Manager in 2018.
-She is a Senior Fellow of the HEA.
+She is a Senior Fellow of the HEA and Co-Founder of the Law School Belonging Project.
 Carol’s research interests include online teaching pedagogy with a particular focus on tackling student and staff isolation in the distance learning environment via such programmes as online student peer mentoring, The Belonging Project and Tutor CPD and social programmes.
 She has published and presented at conferences on this area.
+She is a member of the pan-University Belonging Change Impact programme.

 Liz Hardie photo

 Liz Hardie is Director of SCiLAB and a Senior Lecturer-in-Law.
 She has been part of the Open Justice Centre since 2016, supporting law students to carry out pro bono projects both as part of their law degree and on an extra-curricular basis.
-She is particularly interested in researching online learning and the use of technology in legal education, including the support of students and the moving of clinical legal education online.
+She is particularly interested in researching online learning and the use of technology in legal education, including supporting students and the moving of clinical legal education online.
+She has co-led the Belonging Project since it started in 2020.

 Kate Ritchie photo